Exposed: How WordPress admin emails are mined by hackers

 Some plugins or themes expose commenter email addresses in the page’s code or markup.
 If the site admin has ever replied to a comment using their real account, that address might be sitting in plain sight – ready to be harvested.

-Unlocked doors: Vulnerabilities in Themes and Plugins
+Unlocked doors: Vulnerabilities in themes and plugins

-Section titled Unlocked doors: Vulnerabilities in Themes and Plugins
+Section titled Unlocked doors: Vulnerabilities in themes and plugins

 The huge variety of WordPress themes and plugins is one of the platform’s biggest advantages, but it’s also one of its biggest risks.